Detecting handedness of spatially oriented molecules by Coulomb explosion imaging

 As the dc field breaks the symmetry with respect to the inversion of $Y$ and $Z$ axes, although the simultaneous inversion of both axes is still symmetric, the non-zero asymmetry can be observed even at $\beta=0,\degree{90}$.
 The maximal degree of asymmetry increases up to $\pm0.4$ with increasing dc field strength, the effect however quickly saturates at stronger dc fields~\cite{Holmegaard:PRL102:023001, Filsinger:JCP131:064309}.
 The absolute sign of the asymmetry, defined as the difference between the left and right halfs of the detector, as well as the optimal values of $\beta$ and $\theta$ remain the same as for pure alignment.
 This is rationalized by the fact that the mixed-field orientation in camphor still allows for two of the four orientations producing the effect of 3D alignment with 1D orientation~\cite{Thesing:JCP146:244304}.
 The mixed-field orientation effect however can only be achieved for polar molecules with a non-vanishing projection of the dipole moment onto the $pq$ plane of the most polarizable axes.

 In conclusion, we demonstrated a novel and robust approach for detecting chirality based on the Coulomb explosion imaging of 3D aligned molecules.
 The method employs elliptically polarized non-resonant laser pulses in a standard setup as is typically used for studying molecular alignment~\cite{Stapelfeldt:RMP75:543, Trippel:MP111:1738}.
 The chirality is revealed by an asymmetry in the 2D projections of ion momentum distributions.
 This paves the way to the sensitive analytic use of Coulomb explosion imaging for detecting the \ee\ with a sensitivity comparable to PECD~\cite{Janssen:PCCP16:856, Nahon:PCCP18:12696, Kastner:CPC17:1119}.
 Any molecule with three different principal polarizability components can be investigated this way.
+We note that, different from PECD, our technique requires strong alignment that is typically achieved by utilizing cold molecular beams.

-Although we found that for camphor the methyl-group fragments deliver sufficient asymmetry, one has to keep in mind that these fragments could possibly exhibit larger non-axial recoil velocities as assumed here based on typical experimental values, which would produce an additional smearing effect on the structures in the ion momentum distributions.
-The present approach therefore is best suited for chiral molecules with nearly-axially-recoiling atomic groups or utilizing more general analysis approaches~\cite{Mullins:indole:inprep}.
+Although we found that for camphor the methyl-group fragments deliver sufficient asymmetry, these fragments could possibly exhibit larger non-axial recoil velocities not fit by the Gaussian-distribution model assumed.
+This would result in additional smearing effects on the structures in the ion momentum distributions.
+Thus, the present approach is best suited for chiral molecules with nearly-axially-recoiling leaving groups, but could be extended further through a more general analysis based on time-resolved measurements~\cite{Mullins:indole:inprep}.